lwandrebeck/RuSh/README.md

 ## Building

-You need Rust 1.23.0 or newer.
-I do use latest stable versions.
+You need Rust 1.31.0 or newer.
+I do use latest stable versions and 2018 edition.

 It’s as simple as: